AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sky/getting-started-with-predictive-audiences.md

 ## Availability {#availability}

 Predictive Audiences is automatically included and activated for instances utilizing Prime or Ultimate pricing bundles.
-To learn more about getting access to this feature, please contact your Customer Success Manager.
+To learn more about getting access to this feature, please contact the Adobe Account Team (your Account Manager).

 1. Once the feature has been added to your instance, navigate to the **[!UICONTROL Predictive Audiences]** page in the **[!UICONTROL Admin]** area of [!DNL Marketo Classic].

 1. Check **[!UICONTROL Enable Predictive Audiences]** to activate the feature.
 Note that it could take up to 24 hours for all processes to complete setup.

    ![Image One](assets/getting-started-with-predictive-audiences-1.png)